Symbol grounding problem: CNC machines and a zebra

-When I first saw CNC machines working at our factory, what came up to my mind was a zebra.
-To be more precise, the machines reminded me of a sense of superiority to AI that I had when knowing that AI couldn’t recognize a zebra.
-This was one of the biggest problems AI had, but I later learned it had already been solved by 3D CG data, and my sense of superiority soon turned to that of awe, though.
+When I first saw CNC machines working at our factory, what came up to my mind was the image of a zebra, funnily enough.
+To be more precise, it was a sense of superiority to AI that I had when first learning AI couldn’t even recognize a zebra.
+It’s called a “symbol grounding problem.”
+This was one of the biggest problems AI had.
+I don’t know if it’s fortunate or unfortunate, but 3D CG data had already solved the problem.
+Accordingly, my sense of superiority soon turned out to awe for AI, though.

-This is the name of the problem propounded by Professor Stevan Harnad, though it is sometimes called “a zebra problem” from the example of a zebra he made.
-With cameras installed, AI has come to process visual information, but it couldn’t recognize a zebra because the verification data that AI had were character string data.
-Let’s say a zebra is defined in the data: “a horse with stripes.”
-Even if we’ve never seen a zebra before, we can recognize a zebra only with the definition, but AI can’t because the definition is just a set of 17 characters for AI.
+Professor Stevan Harnad named it as above.
+It is sometimes called “a zebra problem” from the example of a zebra he made.
+With its installed cameras, AI can process visual information.
+The problem is it couldn’t recognize a zebra because the verification data were character-string data.
+Let me explain it in more detail.
+A zebra is defined in the data “a horse with stripes.”
+Even if we’ve never seen a zebra before, we can recognize a zebra only with the definition.
+On the other hand, AI can’t because the above definition is just a set of 17 characters for AI.
 The core of the problem is: AI can store and process a lot of data, much more and faster than us, but none of them makes sense to AI.

-Now, the image processing algorithm of AI verifies visual information with its stored 3D data, and recognizes a zebra from its shape and surface pattern, though AI can’t understand the meaning of any data the same as before.
+Now, the image processing algorithm of AI verifies visual information with its stored 3D data, and recognizes a zebra from its shape and surface pattern.
+AI can’t understand the meaning of any data the same as before, though.
 This innovation has also improved our furniture production.
-CNC machines work according to numerical data each of which we had to input, but now, computer calculates it out from 3D data created by scanning prototypes as shown in the above image.
+CNC machines work according to numerical data.
+We had to input each of them in the past.
+Now, computer calculates it out from 3D data created by scanning prototypes as shown in the above image.
 However, our production doesn’t get much easier because there’s no margin for error in placing parts in the CNC machine, for example.
-Expert skills are still required.
+Expert skills are still required to handle CNC machines.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.